Zachary Lucky

 Zachary Lucky (born January 4, 1989) is a Canadian songwriter, folk and Country artist based in Saskatoon, Saskatchewan.
-He is the grandson of Canadian country music legend Smilin Johnny Lucky.
+He is the grandson of Canadian country music artist John "Smilin Johnnie" Lucky.

 Career

-Lucky has made a name for himself as one of the hardest working singer songwriters to come out of Saskatchewan in recent years - often booking long, and potentially gruelling tours.

-To date Lucky has nine releases: three EPs and six full length albums Come and Gone, Saskatchewan, The Ballad of Losing You,Everywhere a Man Can Be, "Midwestern", "Songs for hard times" and "The Wind".
+To date Lucky has nine releases: three EPs and six full-length albums Come and Gone, Saskatchewan, The Ballad of Losing You,Everywhere a Man Can Be, "Midwestern", "Songs for hard times", and "The Wind".